 Living with BBS

-Receiving a diagnosis of Bardet-Biedl Syndrome is often an extremely emotional time, both for the person concerned and for members of their family.
+Receiving a diagnosis of Bardet-Biedl Syndrome is often a difficult and emotional time, both for the person concerned and for members of their family.

 This challenge affects people in many different and varied ways and these personal perspectives can be positive and inspirational, as well as helping those who are struggling to cope feel like they are not alone in their experience..